2017 North Ayrshire Council election: Irvine South

-Changes since 2017 election
+Irvine South was a new ward created from parts of Irvine East and Irvine West which were retained but reduced in size.
+The new ward elected one SNP, one Conservative and one Labour councillor.

+Dalry and West Kilbride by-election

-†Dalry and West Kilbride SNP Cllr Joy Brahim resigned her seat on 14 May 2021 due to illness.
+Dalry and West Kilbride SNP councillor Joy Brahim resigned her seat on 14 May 2021 due to illness.
 A by-election was held on 12 August to fill the vacancy and was gained by the Conservative's Ronnie Stalker.

-††Ardrossan and Arran SNP Cllr Ellen McMaster resigned from the SNP and joined the ALBA Party after its launch.